yuvalot/htm.core/README.md

    This will build and install a release version of htm.core.
 The `--user` option prevents the system installed site-packages folder from being changed and avoids the need for admin privileges.
 The `--force` option forces the package to be replaced if it already exists from a previous build.
 Alternatively you can type `pip uninstall htm.core` to remove a previous package before performing a build.

-   * If you are using `virtualenv` you do not need the --user or --force options.
+   * If you are using `virtualenv` you may not need the --user or --force options.
    * If you are using Anaconda Python you must run within the `Anaconda Prompt` on Windows.
 Do not use --user or --force options.

    * If you run into problems due to caching of arguments in CMake, delete the